-During the three months ended March 31, 2013, we recorded a non-cash charge of \$45,445 for warrant revaluation expense in our consolidated statements of operations due to an increase in the fair value of the warrant liability related to warrants issued in our Series D private placement.
-This increase in fair value was primarily due to the increase in price of the Company's Common Stock on March 31, 2013 as compared to the price on December 31, 2012.
-The components for determining the fair value of the warrants are contained in the table in Note 3 of the accompanying condensed consolidated financial statements.
+During the three months ended June 30, 2013, we recorded non-cash expense of \$144,905 versus income of \$177,312 for warrant revaluation in our condensed consolidated statements of operations due to the change in the fair value of the warrant liability related to warrants issued in our Series C private placement and Series D registered direct offering.
+This change in fair value was primarily due to the stock price at quarter-end and time remaining on the warrants.
+During the three months ended June 30, 2013 we also recorded a non-cash expense of \$208,709 upon issuance of convertible debt to account for the fair value of the conversion option liability embedded in the debt instruments.
+We also recorded net other income of \$142,223 due to the change in fair value of the conversion option liabilities at the end of the period.
+Components of the fair value calculations can be found in Note 3 of these condensed consolidated financial statements.